dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T944: Integration balances preserving heritage and embracing culture.
+### T944: Integration balances preserving roots and embracing new culture.

 |Support|
 |---|